-Burwood Council has a leading role in planning for and sustaining the local area environment within the Burwood local government area.
+Burwood Council has a leading role in planning for, and sustaining, the local area environment within the Burwood local government area.

-Significant policy, planning and strategic issues are considered and decisions are made by the elected members at a meeting of the Council.
-Decisions regarding issues of an operational nature or less significance are made under delegated authority by the General Manager or relevant council officers.
+Significant policy, planning and strategic issues are considered and decisions are made by the elected members at meetings of the Council.
+Decisions regarding issues of an operational nature or less significance are made under delegated authority by the General Manager or other relevant council officers.

-Functions under Local Government Act 1993 and other legislation has functions conferred or imposed on it by the Local Government Act 1993, it also has functions and obligations under a range of other legislation.
+Functions under Local Government Act 1993 and other legislation has functions conferred or imposed on it by that Act, it also has functions and obligations under a range of other NSW and Commonwealth legislation.

-The actions of all NSW councils are guided by the Local Government Act 1993.
+The enabling legislation for Burwood Council is the Local Government Act 1993.
 While Council

-Table 1 below summarises the key functions under the Local Government Act 1993, while Table 2 indicates other legislation that touches on local government.
+Table 1 below summarises the key functions under the Local Government Act 1993, while Table 2 highlights other significant legislation that NSW local government authorities like Burwood Council need to comply with.

-The role of Council, however, extends well beyond these statutory considerations.
+The role of Council also extends well beyond these statutory considerations.
 Council provides an important focus and rallying point for the community.
-Council can be the vehicle for harnessing local concerns about specific issues, or for pursuing the community's visions and ideas.
+It can be the vehicle for harnessing local concerns about specific issues, and for pursuing the community ideas and aspirations.